Darxo/Hardened/README.md

 - Fix **Line Breaker** granted by **Onslaught** being usable multiple times
 - Fix crash when trying to sling the same type of pot multiple times with the same character
 - Change the icon of **Sapling Harvest** to that of the sapling overlay icon
-- Fix **Anticipation** producing combat logs when the actor is not visible

 ### Dynamic Spawns